AgileRL/AgileRL/docs/llm_finetuning/dev/llm_rollout_buffer.rst

    ``agilerl/components/llm_rollout_buffer.py``.
 Synchronous LLM training uses it automatically; there is nothing for users to configure.

-``LLMRolloutBuffer`` is a bounded FIFO of rollout groups.
-It holds trajectory tensors **by reference** — nothing is copied on the way in or on the way out — and pads into rectangular batches once, at collate time.
+The module holds the record types for collected rollouts and the collation that turns them into a learn-ready batch.
+Trajectory tensors are held **by reference** — nothing is copied on the way in or on the way out — and padding into rectangular batches happens once, in ``collate_rollout_groups``.

 Layout
 ------

-The unit of storage and eviction is the **prompt group** (all ``group_size`` completions of one prompt).
-Groups are added and evicted whole, so the group-divisibility the algorithms rely on holds by construction.
+The unit of collation is the **prompt group** (all ``group_size`` completions of one prompt).
+Groups are collated whole, so the group-divisibility the algorithms rely on holds by construction.

 Three types make up the module: